mmbuw/massive-mobile-multiplayer/README.md

 # Setup and Installation
- - Install necessary dependencies on server: SFML2, python3; if you use a Raspberry Pi, a special fork of SFML2 (e.g https://github.com/mickelson/sfml) needs to be compiled
+ - Install necessary dependencies on server: SFML, python3.
+If you use a Raspberry Pi, you previously needed a special fork of SFML (e.g https://github.com/mickelson/sfml), which is now no longer necessary by installing it from the official package repositories: ```sudo apt install libsfml-dev```
  - Install a web server and make its root directory point to the www_root symlink in the project's root directory
  - Connect the server to a network from which it is reachable for client devices, or open a Wifi network yourself (see troubleshooting section for hints)
  - Paste the server's IP address to the frontend WebSocket configuration file: frontend/configuration/configuration.js